Iwaizumi doesn't know what's wrong with Oikawa.

 "No, I'm asleep.
 Good night," Iwaizumi grits before he pulls the glass close and draws the curtains again.

 Iwaizumi stands there, waiting for the knocking to start again because knowing Oikawa, he's a persistent little bugger.
 But the LED lights on his alarm shows 11.32pm and he realizes that this must be one of those times where Oikawa is too afraid to call for help.
-Oikawa has always had that stupid mentality where he bothered people mercilessly with irrelevant things (Iwa-chan, that alien keychain!
+Oikawa has always had that stupid mentality where he bothers people mercilessly with irrelevant things (Iwa-chan, that alien keychain!
 I want it, I want it.
 I want itttttt) and is too scared to bother people with the relevant things.

 He pulls the curtains open again and he's a bit mystified when he sees Oikawa, sitting on the branch, illuminated silver in the moon.
 His head is tilted upwards, and his features are outlined in lights with the wind breezing through his hair.
 It's a beautiful image and Iwaizumi thinks miserably that Oikawa would probably be very pretty if he kept his mouth shut at all times.